10 Things to Clean Now Before the Holiday Season Gets Going

 Clear room for all of the deliciousness that is coming or, in the short term, the ingredients!
 Get rid of random leftovers and anything that’s expired.
 Wipe down the shelves and in the drawers.
 Trust us — it just feels better to put food into a clean fridge.

 Whew!
-Now don't you feel so much more prepared?
+Now don’t you feel so much more prepared?
 All these little things add up to so much less work on the big day.
-Let the countdown to Turkey Day continue!
+Let the countdown to the holidays continue!